askhatovich/put-in-pipe/docs/web_interface_api.md

 If the load is small, the service will install cookies without the active participation of the user.
 Otherwise, he will offer to solve the captcha.

-For security reasons, HttpOnly captcha is used, which is inaccessible from the JS context.
+For security reasons, HttpOnly cookie is used, which is inaccessible from the JS context.

 ### Identification request